 There’s never been a more critical time to advocate for museums and your role in the field.
 The Alliance has been working hard to advocate for the museum field, and provide you the resources needed to let your legislators know the impact the pandemic has had on you and your museum, and how museums are continuing to serve the community even while closed.
-During this time more than 62,000 messages have been sent to Congress over the Alliance’s online advocacy tools – messages that continue to be critical to securing important financial relief and resources for museums.
+Since March 2020 more than 65,000 messages have been sent to Congress over the Alliance’s online advocacy tools – messages that continue to be critical to securing important financial relief and resources for museums.
 Please use the information and links below to learn more about the Alliance’s advocacy for museums and ways you can advocate today.

 Speak Up for Museums:

 - AAM Guide to Working with a New Congress

 - Find your legislators & their social media information

 - Learn more about Financial Relief and Resources

 Also Available: View the Alliance’s main Advocacy page, read posts from the Alliance blog, get TrendsWatch: Building Resilience in a Time of Crisis, see COVID-19 and IMLS Funding, check out Speaking Up: Museum Advocacy in Action Toolkit, and download our AAM Nonprofit Voter Resources Guide,